- Testing Within Your Country of Citizenship

 - National ID with name, photograph and signature

 - Military ID with name, photograph and signature

-Supplemental ID may be required if the test center administrator has concerns about the primary ID.
-If your primary ID does not contain your signature, sign the document or present an acceptable supplemental ID document.
+A valid supplemental ID may be required if the test center administrator has concerns about the primary ID.
+If your primary ID does not contain your signature, sign the document or present a valid supplemental ID document.

 - You must present a valid passport as your primary ID document.
 If you do not meet this requirement, you may not be admitted to test.

-- If your passport is not written in English, you must present an English-language supplemental ID with a clear, recent photo.
+- If your passport is not written in English, you must present a valid English-language supplemental ID with a clear, recent photo.

 - If your passport does not contain your signature, either sign your passport or present a supplemental ID.

 - U.S. military personnel may present their U.S. military ID cards for admission to test centers.
 If a military ID does not contain a signature, a supplemental ID is required.